Taylor Phinney: Retirement

 In October 2019 Phinney announced that he would retire from professional racing at the end of the 2019 season.
 He cited the ongoing effects of an injury he suffered in 2014 as a reason for his retirement.

+Return to the track

+In April 2026, Phinney announced that he was returning to track cycling, aiming to represent the United States at the 2028 Summer Olympics in Los Angeles.

 Personal life

 Since 2016, Phinney has been in a relationship with Polish professional cyclist Katarzyna Niewiadoma.
 The pair married in May 2024.
-Father is cyclist Davis Phinney.
-Mother is Connie Carpenter-Phinney (born February 26, 1957) is an American retired racing cyclist and speed skater who won four medals in World Cycling Championship competitions (both road and track cycling) in the late 1970s and early 1980s.
-She was a three-time overall winner of the Coors International Bicycle Classic.
+Phinney's father is American retired cyclist Davis Phinney, who won two Tour de France stages in the 1980s.
+Phinney's mother is American retired racing cyclist and speed skater Connie Carpenter-Phinney who won four medals in World Cycling Championship competitions (both road and track cycling) in the late 1970s and early 1980s.
 She also won the gold medal in the cycling road race at the 1984 Summer Olympics in Los Angeles, as well as twelve U.S. national championships.
 She remains the youngest American woman to compete at the Winter Olympics.